 guru śiṣya parīkṣāya

-“In the absence of a suitable person from a brāhmaṇa family, one should accept dīkṣā from someone from another kind of family.
+“In the absence of a suitable person from a brāhmaṇa family, one should accept dīkṣā from someone of another type of lineage.
 A householder should accept a guru from the higher varṇas.
 The guru and disciple should examine each other.

-Varṇa-vicāra apekṣā supātrera vicāra adhika śreyaḥ (Consideration of Qulification is More Important than Varṇa)
+Varṇa-vicāra apekṣā supātrera vicāra adhika śreyaḥ (Consideration of Qualification is More Important than Varṇa)

 kṛṣṇa-tattva vettā prakṛta ye haya